zephyrproject-rtos/zephyr/doc/develop/application/index.rst

 .. code-block:: none

         soc
-        └── arm
+        └── st
-            └── st_stm32
+            └── stm32
                 ├── Kconfig.soc
-                    └── stm32l0
+                └── stm32l0x
-                        └── Kconfig.series
+                    └── Kconfig.soc

-can be done with the following content in ``st_stm32/Kconfig.soc``:
+can be done with the following content in ``st/stm32/Kconfig.soc``:

 .. code-block:: none

-   rsource "*/Kconfig.series"
+   rsource "*/Kconfig.soc"

 Once the SOC structure is in place, you can build your application targeting this platform by specifying the location of your custom platform